muxi-ai/cli/docs/plan-config-security.md

 ╭──────────────────────────────────────────────────────────────╮
 │ [⚙] Configure Security                                  MUXI │
 │──────────────────────────────────────────────────────────────│
-│ ℹ Configure how the formation handles user credentials when  │ │ MCP tools or services request authentication.                │ ╰──────────────────────────────────────────────────────────────╯
+│ Configure how the formation handles user credentials when    │ │ MCP tools or services request authentication.                │ ╰──────────────────────────────────────────────────────────────╯
 ```